Adapt Nutrition are hoping to dominate the supplement industry with their flagship product; Pre Train!

 A fully clinical dose of beta-alanine is 3.2 grams, so Pre Train comes in well under the mark BUT new research suggests that we can achieve better uptake by splitting it into two separate servings.

 Ever used a fat burner before?

-It pairs well with caffeine, given that it shares many of the same training benefits.
-But, like caffeine, BOPE is only effective if you are caffeine naive.
+This ingredient combines nicely with caffeine given that it shares many of the same benefits but it’s worth noting that BOPE is only effective if you are caffeine naive.
 (6)

-One great study from the University of Connecticut found that using betaine prior to training helped boost explosive strength output by around 25%.
-A further trial noted it to be particularly useful during sprint-based training, and it has since become a mainstay of the supplement regimes of most track athletes.
-(4, 5)
+Heck, one great study from the University of Connecticut found that using betaine prior to training helped boost explosive strength output by around 25%.
+That’s nuts!
+In recent years it’s become a staple for track athletes, too, after further studies showed how useful it could be during sprint-based training, (4, 5)

 It’s pretty hard to find a pre workout that doesn’t contain this ingredient.

 That’s because taurine is very cheap and has clear links to improved mental focus, making it an easy ‘win’.
 (9)